zoovu/zoovu-php-extension-core/README.md

     $uploader->addProduct($product);
 }

-// when all products were collected: start uploading all collected products
+// when all products were collected: signalize that product upload is starting now
 $uploader->startUploading();

+// upload batches until no products are left to be uploaded while($uploader->sendUploadBatch()) ;

+// all products have been uploaded: tell Semknox to start processing
+// and complete the upload.
+$uploader->finalizeUpload();
 ~~~